 “It’s massive for Arizona,” Brett Hartl, government affairs director at the Center for Biological Diversity, said of the proposal.
 “It’s going to be one of the states that loses the most.”

 The rule that the Trump administration wants to sharply curtail is an Obama-era clarification over which waterways fall under the jurisdiction of the 1972 Clean Water Act.
 That rule, known as the Waters of the United States rule, protected certain ditches, lakes, streams, wetlands and other smaller bodies of water.

-When that original rule was enacted, in 2015, EPA data showed that 94 percent of streams in Arizona would be definitively protected.
+rule was enacted, in 2015, EPA data showed that 94 percent of streams in Arizona would be definitively protected.
 In these streams, fish spawn, and young fish and insects grow.
 Those streams also lead into larger rivers, which supply people with drinking water.

 The proportion of waters that were protected by the Obama-era rule is noticeably lower in other states.
 EPA data have shown that in Florida, it's 29 percent; in California, 66 percent; and in New York, 55 percent, according to Bart Johnsen-Harris, a water advocate for Environment America, a group of environmental advocacy organizations.

 These streams might be small, but they are important.
 They “feed into the more major bodies of water, including the Gila [River] and Santa Cruz [River],” Johnsen-Harris added.

 Now, many of those streams could lose federal protections if the Trump administration's proposal is finalized.
 After that, industries and developers would be free to dump pollutants into those waterways, or fill in wetlands, environmentalists say.